Zole: Rules

-After cards have been dealt, each player in turn clockwise from the dealer gets one chance to declare they will be Big (Lielais) and play against the other two as a team, or pass.
+After cards have been dealt, each player in turn, clockwise from the dealer, gets one chance to declare they will be Big (Lielais) and play against the other two as a team or pass.

 If any player declares themselves Lielais, the other two players are Small (Mazie).
 Lielais chooses to either pick up the two cards on the table, adding them to their hand and then discarding two cards face down to their discard pile (scoring them at the end of the game), or give the cards unseen to the Mazie to add to their discard pile and score.
 If playing for cash, the latter option would usually give Lielais a better payout.
 A particularly bold player can also, when it is their turn to declare themselves Lielais, declare themselves Black (Melnais), in which case the game is played the same way as if they had declared themselves Lielais and given the remaining two cards to the Mazie - but this can only be done if Melnais had not looked at their cards before declaring this.
 It is only done when playing for cash, and gives the maximum payouts.

-The target of the game is for Lielais to collect the majority of points available, i.e. 61 out of 120, which is the maximum quantity of points in the game.
-If both sides get 60 then the Mazie win.
-The value of the cards is as follows: Ace – 11 points, Ten – 10, King – 4, Queen – 3, Jack - 2, all other cards have zero value.
-It's worth to note that 10 is stronger and of higher value than the King, in some computer variant of the game Tens are marked as Ø.
+The goal of each hand for Lielais is to collect the majority of the 120 total points available.
+Mazie win the hand if they get 60 points or more.
+Ace is worth 11 points, ten is worth 10, king is worth 4, queen is worth 3, jack is worth 2, and all other cards are worth zero.
+It's worth to note that 10 is stronger and of higher value than the king, in some computer variant of the game tens are marked as Ø.

 If all players pass on the chance to be Lielais, each player plays for themselves in a Pass (Galds) game.
 Tricks are played as normal, but the game itself plays the two remaining cards in the first two tricks (the game goes last in the first trick; if it took the first trick, it leads the second, and goes last otherwise).
 In this game mode, the objective is to avoid taking tricks, and the winner is whoever took the fewest tricks, with fewest points as a tiebreaker.